phac-nml/viralassembly/README.md

 ### Nanopore - Nanopolish
 Running the pipeline with [nanopolish](https://github.com/jts/nanopolish) for variant calls requires fastq files, fast5 files, and the sequencing summary file.
 When running, the pipeline will look for subdirectories off of the input directory called `barcode##` to be used in the pipeline.

+See the [nanopolish section](./docs/usage.md#nanopolish) of the usage docs for more information

 Basic command:
 ```bash
 nextflow run /PATH/TO/artic-generic-nf/main.nf \